-If you ask the experiential side, they will most likely champion the big festivals and fairs.
-If you ask the client side, they will most likely champion the retail events (grocery stores, etc.)
+If you ask the experiential side, they will most likely champion the big Pregabalin 150 mg purchase festivals and fairs.
+If you ask the client-side, they will most likely champion the Tonalá retail events (grocery stores, etc.)

 So who is right?
 The answer is they both are.
 Each venue type has its own perks.

-Festivals provide the opportunity to get product in a massive number of consumers hands and interact with them in a low-pressure environment that is lots of fun.
+Festivals provide the opportunity to get products in a massive number of consumer’s hands and interact with them in a low-pressure environment that is lots of fun.

-This venue type helps move consumers in the purchase cycle in a way where they don’t even realize.
-It creates “warm fuzzy” feelings about the brand, and can be quite economic on the pocketbook.
+This sampling program venue type helps move consumers in the purchase cycle in a way where they don’t even realize.
+It creates “warm fuzzy” feelings about the brand and can be quite economic on the pocketbook.

 Retail events on the other hand are more intimate.
 They don’t have the multitudes of consumers, but they do have an environment where a brand can have a quality, educational engagement with a person, let them try the product, and guess what… consumers can act IMMEDIATELY!!!

-That’s right, they can walk right in the store and make a purchase.
+That’s right, they can walk right into the store and make a purchase.